Testing Accommodation Policies

 - Students must have a completed Testing Accommodations (TA) Authorization form for their class on file at the LAP Testing Center before they may take an exam in the testing center.

 - Students must make an appointment at the LAP at least 2 school days prior to the date of each test.
 Students are encouraged to make testing appointments a week in advance; however, 2 school days prior is the minimum allowed.

 - Students are required to schedule exams on the same day, time and the same Allan Hancock College campus (Santa Maria or Lompoc Valley Center) as the class is taking the test unless authorized for alternative day or alternative time on the TA Authorization form or the instructor has communicated by e-mail, note or call to LAP the approval of an alternative day or time.

-- Students need to contact the LAP office as soon as possible if a test is cancelled or rescheduled or if they decide to take the test in the class.
-Students need to advise their instructors to notify LAP if an exam date is cancelled or rescheduled.
+- Students need to contact the LAP office as soon as possible if a test is canceled or rescheduled or if they decide to take the test in the class.
+Students need to advise their instructors to notify LAP if an exam date is canceled or rescheduled.